Q & A: Formaldehyde (formalin) - 1910.1048

 Most workers comp insurers can point you to resources to help you settle the exposure question, or set you up with indoor air quality monitoring for free; they’ll contract to have someone come in and run an actual test.

-If you need training, we have an online course for this topic that satisfies the training standard.
+If you need training, we have an safety training online for this topic that satisfies the training standard.
 We’ve also got healthcare, laboratory and hazard communication safety courses.